Othmane-data/Call-Center-Data-Analysis-Report-by-Excel/README.md

 4. What is the total amount by Customer ID,by City and by each Representative?

 ## Skills/ concepts demonstrated
-- 🧮 Formulas and Functions
+- 🧮 KPIs,Power Pivot,DAX,Formulas and Functions
-- 📉 Charts and Visualization
+- 📉 Interactive Pivot Charts with slicers and Visualization
 - ❎ Conclusion and Recommendations